 step 3: From the Directory selection option select “Web Root(public_html) and click on the go button.
 You will be taken to main page of your sites root files, which contains all the important files and folders.

-step 4: On the left panel search for the folder “wp-content” click on the “+” sign which will expand, Scroll down find the “Themes” folder and here click on the “+” on the side of the themes folder which will expand to display the names of all the themes installed on your site.
+step 4: On the left panel select the folder “wp-content” click on the “+” sign which will expand.
+Find the “Themes” folder and click on the “+” sign of the themes folder.
+The folder will expand to display all the themes installed on your site.
+Select the theme which caused this error.
 In my case it was the “Catch theme” which I selected.

 Here don’t click on the “+” sign, just double click on the themes name, which will open all the files for that theme and displayed on the right side panel of the window.

 step 5: As you can see in the image here, select the functions.php file and from the right click context menu select “edit” it will open a new window with all the code of functions.php file in editable mode.